Required for All RIT Employees

 In Day 1, you will participate in a detailed discussion surrounding the RIT core values, as well as learn some of RIT's exciting history!
 We will navigate the university's colleges and divisions, review and show you where to find essential information regarding RIT's institute policies and procedures, and answer any questions you may have.
 Day 1 concludes with RIT's Policy on Prohibiting Harassment and Discrimination, which is required for all RIT employees.

-In Day 2, you will take the required RIT Compliance and Conflict of Interest Training, as well as Early Intervention Program Training.
+In Day 2, you will take the required Early Intervention Program Training, as well as RIT Compliance and Conflict of Interest Training.
 These two sessions are required for all RIT employees.

 Please contact The Center for Professional Development Office at 5-6200 if you would like to register for these sessions.

 Note: These are two day sessions, so you must attend the session on the second day at the same time.

 - 10/13/15 - 9:00 AM - 12:00 PM